Build that wall

 Work where you must; live in Morro Bay

-For decades, a standard California real estate story goes like this: buy in Los Angeles or San Francisco and deal with the chaos, traffic, and smog – and vacation on the coast or in the mountains.
+A standard California real estate story goes like this: buy in Los Angeles or San Francisco and deal with the chaos, traffic, and smog – and vacation on the coast or in the mountains.

 But since Covid, remote work and a desire for a higher quality of life have rewritten the map.